tariapper/git-ascii/README.md

 <!-- ROADMAP -->
 ## Roadmap
 * ~~Improve ease of use (remove need to copy files from one repo to another)~~
-* Make use of the contribution page's full color palette
+* _WIP_ Make use of the contribution page's full color palette
-* Decrease runtime
+* Decrease runtime (create git tree manually as opposed to using git commits)
 * Create more sample inputs

 See the [open issues](https://github.com/tariapper/git-ascii/issues) for a list of proposed features (and known issues).